Samsursekh/Placement-Practice/Tasks-live-coding/Task.md

 # create a react app such that button click the background color should be  changes randomly?
 # create is accordion?
 # tic- tac-app
+# create a counter app manage state using redux